 The baseline inventory for locomotives is derived from CARB's OFFROAD 2021, using data from 2025 to 2050.
 CHE pulled from OFFROAD 2021 are those that include "Rail" in their category name.
 TRU pulled include Instate genset, Out-of-State Genset, and Railcar TRU.
-Based on CARB's line haul locomotive emission inventory,38 switcher activity in the Basin accounts for 58 percent of statewide switcher activity and line haul locomotive activity within the Basin accounts for 17 percent of statewide line haul activity.
+Based on CARB's line haul locomotive emission inventory, 38 switcher activity in the Basin accounts for 58 percent of statewide switcher activity and line haul locomotive activity within the Basin accounts for 17 percent of statewide line haul activity.
 These estimates were used to convert statewide NOx emissions baselines from CARB into a reasonable estimate for specifically the Basin.
-Box 2-3 provides a more detailed discussion on the locomotive emission projections rely upon.
+Box 2-3 provides a more detailed discussion on the locomotives deployed to the Basin for the past decade or so, based on the same historical data the baseline locomotive emission projections rely upon.